-Introduction to the Professions, the Professional,

-and Professional Ethics

-This course introduces the history of the professions with a focus on the health care professions.
+Introduction to the Professions, the Professional, and Professional Ethics and Professional Ethics (3 credits) This course introduces the history of the professions with a focus on the health care professions.
 Other major professions will also be reviewed.
 An awareness of the cultural context will be explored and appropriate moral responses to professional concerns will be honed.
 The ethical expectations of a professional in American society will be sharpened.
 Major types of professionals in health care will be explored.
 This course will include an experiential component exposing students to issues faced in the workplace.
 Prerequisite: Sophomore class standing.